-Temporary Disability Insurance - You have the right to file a claim for temporary disability insurance benefits within 90 days from the date of disability if you suffer a disabling non work-related injury/illness, or inability to work because of your pregnancy.
-Your employer or insurance carrier should furnish you with a TDI-45 claim form or some other authorized claim form.
-You may receive TDI benefits if your inability to work is properly certified by a physician.
-Generally, you must have worked for an employer in Hawaii at least two weeks prior to your disability.
+Temporary Disability Insurance - You have the right to file a claim for temporary disability insurance benefits within 90 days from the date of disability if you suffer a disabling non-work-related injury/illness or inability to work because of your pregnancy.
+Youremployer or insurance carrier should furnish you with a TDI-45 claim form or some other authorized claim form.
+You may receive TDI benefits if a physician properly certifies your inability to work.
+Generally, you must have worked for an employer in Hawaii at least two weeks before your disability.
 During the last 52 weeks, you must have: worked for at least 14 weeks; been paid for at least 20 hours per week; and earned at least \$400.

-After a 7 consecutive day waiting period, you will be paid 58% of your average weekly wage, not to exceed the maximum in the TDIIaw.
+After a 7 consecutive day waiting period, you will be paid 58% of your average weekly wage, not to exceed the maximum in the TDI law.
 Your employer may have an "equivalent" plan approved by the Department, which may provide different benefits.
-You should askyour employer for details if they have an "equivalent" plan.
+You should ask your employer for details if they have an "equivalent" plan.

 You may be required by your employer to share in the premium cost.
 Your share cannot be more than one-half of the cost and should not exceed .5% of your weekly wages.
 Your employer pays the remaining portion exceeding the prescribed limitation.
-If you are noteligible for benefits (see second paragraph above), your employer cannot deduct any contributions from you to share in the premium cost.
+If you are not eligible for benefits (see second paragraph above), your employer cannot deduct any contributions from you to share in the premium cost.

 Prepaid Health Care - You have the right to enroll in your employer's prepaid health care insurance plan after 4 consecutive weeks of employment where you have worked at least 20 hours each week.
-The health care plan must be approved by the Department and include insurance coverage for hospital, surgical, medical, diagnostic and maternity medical care.
-You should claim benefits under this program if a non work-related injury or illness requires medical care.
-Give your doctor or hospitalthe name of your employer's health care contractor and the plan name.
+The Department of Labor & Industrial Relations must approve the health care plan and include insurance coverage for hospital, surgical, medical, diagnostic and maternity medical care.

+You should claim benefits under this program if a non-work-related injury or illness requires medical care.
+Give your doctor or hospital the name of your employer's health care contractor and the plan name.